gosexy/canvas/README.md

 ## Documentation

-You can read ``gosexy/canvas`` documentation from a terminal
+Read the `gosexy/canvas` documentation from a terminal

 ```go
 $ go doc github.com/gosexy/canvas
 ```

-Or you can [browse it](http://go.pkgdoc.org/github.com/gosexy/canvas) online.
+Alternatively, you can [browse it](http://go.pkgdoc.org/github.com/gosexy/canvas) online.